 On The Basis of Sex might imply a salacious intended topic but rather presents us with an earnest look at a life-long crusader for gender rights in the legal system of the USA, Ruth Bader Ginsburg.
 There is often films about those who have campaigned around race and more so in recent years around sexuality but the issues around gender have faded somewhat.
 On The Basis of Sex presents the viewer with something compelling yet stumbles into the well-worn grove of bio pics and leaves itself in the OK but not great category.
 Find out more in our review.

 Ruth Ginsburg is a young law student at Harvard who struggles with sexism in her studies to become a lawyer.
 Yet when her husband is diagnosed with cancer and a hostile sexist workforce, she is forced into academia instead.
 Yet a case that allows her to test gender discrimination thrusts her back into the courtroom.
+Go pop over to this website to find the best legal help.

 On The Basis of Sex offers a true story that is compelling on its own and on some level the movie sometimes to its detriment doesn’t want to add frills to that.
 Still great performance anchor the movie with Felicity Jones, Armie Hammer and Justin Theroux all bringing life to their real-life characters.
 Yet despite the performances it feels like we lack an understanding of many of them especially outside of Ginsberg.
 Even with Ginsberg one wants to understand her far more than the film allows.
 You never get the sense of her being an activist the way her daughter might be nor do you get any sense of the weight that discrimination has on her other than occasional exasperation.